 Focus on water, energy and the environment

 Tübingen's geoscience and environment researchers are investigating anthropogenic interventions in nature and the environment worldwide – and the effects of this human activity on the Earth's ecosystems.
-Covering numerous fields of expertise ranging from geomicrobiology to environmental toxicology, the Tübingen Center for Applied Geoscience (ZAG) investigates diverse and complex questions.
+Covering numerous fields of expertise ranging from geomicrobiology to environmental toxicology, the research area geo- and environmental sciences looks into diverse and complex questions.
 The spectrum extends from basic research to practical applications, from the functioning of biogeochemical processes to the sustainable use of raw materials.
 The researchers frequently focus on highly topical issues such as the availability of clean water, the development of new energy sources, the influence of a changing climate and the effects of pollution in the environment.
-The ZAG is part of comprehensive international networks.
+Tübingen's geo- and environmental sciences are part of comprehensive international networks.

 As part of the German government’s Excellence Initiative, the University of Tübingen established an interdisciplinary Platform for Environmental Systems.
 This forum links the geosciences with the associated disciplines of biology, chemistry and physics and also involves economists and social scientists, lawyers and ethicists.
 Close cooperation with the nearby universities of Stuttgart and Hohenheim broadens the spectrum to include engineering and agricultural sciences as well as socioeconomics.
 Members of this network conduct research in cooperation with environmental authorities, consulting firms and national research laboratories.
 With the Environmental Systems platform, the University of Tübingen is contributing to the search for solutions to global challenges relating to climate change, water supplies and pollution.